joelwaymack/func-eventhubs-throughput-java/README.md

 Each Function App requires a number of App Settings to work properly.

 1. Producer
-    * EventHubConnection - Connection string for the event hub with Send claims
+    * EventHubConnection - Connection string for the Event Hub with "Send" claim/permissions
     * QueueStorage - Connection string for the Storage Account to create the message queue in
     * MessageQueueName - The message queue name.
 If it does not exist, it will be created
     * EventHubName - The name of the Event Hub (not the namespace)